-We particularly desire articles written from a libertarian class struggle perspective of between 400 and 2,000 words for the news, history and library sections.
-Have a browse through the section for important ideas which are missing or pages which could be improved on.
-Please also feel free to write and submit your own news to our news page, post up interesting stories you have found elsewhere, or scan texts which you have access to.
+We particularly desire articles written from a libertarian class struggle perspective of between 400 and 2,000 words about news, current events and history.
+Have a browse through our site for important ideas which are missing or pages which could be improved on.
+Please also feel free to write and submit your own news to our site, post up interesting stories you have found elsewhere, or scan texts which you have access to.
 For any interesting articles you have which don’t look like they fit anywhere, there’s always our library.

 If you want to and have the time, you can become one of our contributors.
-Contributors have access to additional site functions, and can take responsibility for several different areas of the site:
+Contributors have access to additional site functions, and can take responsibility for several different area0:

 News – write, find, edit and submit news regularly to keep it up-to-date and provide a quality resource for libertarian news and analysis.
 Adopt-A-source - if you help out with, or particularly like one publication or website you can take responsibility for posting all relevant news from it to our site.

-Topics – adopt a feature - if there is a particular topic you are interested in, such as ID Cards, say, we can help set up a feature page and give you access to it to keep it updated
+Topics – adopt a feature - if there is a particular topic you are interested in, such as the environment, say, you can regularly contribute content on that topic.

 Library – become a libcom librarian!
 Find obscure or interesting articles, books and documents and make them available to all.
 We have a wish list of sites we want to archive here, take a quick look and if you have 10 minutes here or there, post an article across.